Yasunori-Park/Basic_Gene_and_primer_generator/README.md

 WIP: Extremely basic generator for selecting a gene and an lncRNA from a list, and generating a primer.
 This is done as a way to see the flaws in the current standard operating procedure of wrongly identified nucleotide sequences (https://www.protocols.io/view/seek-amp-blastn-standard-operating-procedure-q26g7b2k1lwz/v1)

-This was also done just to observe how easy it would be to generate methods sections claiming to have conducted RT-PCR, whilst containing wrongly identified nucletide sequence reagents (see: PMID 35022248), and gain an estimate on how quickly perported "paper-mills" generate manuscripts.
+This was also done just to observe how easy it would be to generate methods sections claiming to have conducted RT-PCR, whilst containing wrongly identified nucletide sequence reagents (see: PMID 35022248), and gain an estimate on how quickly purported "paper-mills" generate manuscripts.

 # Phases